 Please do not organize any activities (e.g. satellite sessions, scientific board meetings, or social functions) that conflict with scientific sessions of the ACNP Annual Meeting.
 If you are invited to attend any such meetings, please inform the meeting organizer that this is in violation of ACNP policy.

-Photographing or recording material presented in a panel, mini-panel, study group or poster sessions is not allowed unless explicitly given permission by the presenter.
-Photographing a speaker before, during or after a session is not allowed without the explicit permission from the speaker.
-Unauthorized photography or recording is unfair to the presenters and will have the effect of discouraging our members from presenting their most recent unpublished work.
+Photographing, screenshotting, or recording material presented in a panel, mini-panel, study group or poster session is not allowed.
+Photographing or screenshotting a speaker before, during or after a session is not allowed.
+Unauthorized photography, screenshotting, or recording is unfair to the presenters and will have the effect of discouraging our members from presenting their most recent unpublished work.

 Social Media Policy